 Face Finder provides two modes of operation.

 The first mode searches a folder for images that contain at least one face and displays information about these images and faces.
+To be recognized, a face must at least partially show both eyes.
 Searches can be filtered by age range and gender.

 - Click the expander button on the upper right of the screen.